Light-harvesting with guide-slide superabsorbing condensed-matter nanostructures

-Taking a quadmer as the smallest working guide-slide superabsorber, we explore the temperature dependence of the effect.
+Focusing on the example of a quadmer we explore the temperature dependence of the effect.
 As a function of the 2LS spontaneous emission time $\tau_L$ and nearest neighbour separation $\vert \vec{r}_{i,i+1} \vert$ -- the key parameters which determine the oscillator and F\"orster coupling strengths -- we map out the region achieving net positive power for different phonon temperatures in Fig.~\ref{fig:results}.
-For this purpose, the dipole orientation angles were optimised, but never departed far from our previously employed (slightly sub-optimal) ad-hoc choice of $\theta_{\text{eq}} = \pi/2, \theta_{\text{zen}} = \pi/4$.
-For completeness, the inset of Fig.~\ref{fig:results} shows a typical dependence of net power on the dipolar offset angles.
+For this purpose, the dipole orientation angles were optimised, but never departed far from our previously employed (slightly sub-optimal) ad-hoc choice of $\theta_{\text{eq}} = \pi/2, \theta_{\text{zen}} = \pi/4$ (see Fig.~S3 \cite{SI} for the typical dependence of net power on the dipolar offset angles).
 Fig.~\ref{fig:results} shows that cooling below room temperature expands the working range of GS-SA, since a colder phonon environment boosts the directionality of `guide-sliding' onto ladder states even for closely spaced levels within the manifold (i.e.~weaker F\"orster couplings).

 To address the question of potential candidate systems suitable for exploring the GS-SA effect, we indicate regions and data-points referring to the properties of several state-of-the-art platforms for nanostructure photonics.
-This demonstrates a broad range of credible building blocks for GS-SA antennae, leaving the key challenges of (i) ring assembly with control over the direction of the optical dipoles, (ii) embedding into a suitably engineered photonic environment, and (iii) furnishing the antennae with energy extraction and reinitialisation channels.
+This demonstrates a broad range of credible building blocks for GS-SA antennae, leaving the key challenges of (i) ring assembly with control over the direction of the optical dipoles,\footnote{In crystal defects, possible dipole angles are set by the axis of the crystal~\cite{Doherty2013}, potentially restricting possible configurations which could be synthesised in a single bulk crystal.} (ii) embedding into a suitably engineered photonic environment, and (iii) furnishing the antennae with efficient energy extraction~\cite{Dubi2015,Baghbanzadeh2016,Zhang2017} and reinitialisation channels.
 Finally, of particular relevance to molecular systems, exciton-exciton annihilation needs to be controlled or avoided~\cite{Higgins2017}.
+The possibility of constructing molecular light-harvesting ring systems of dyes has already been considered using DNA origami~\cite{Hemmig2016}, though the separations are currently larger than desired for room temperature GS-SA applications.
+A detailed discussion of the effect of non-radiative decay processes in these systems can be found in the SI~\cite{SI}.